Newag E4 ‘Griffin’ family / EU160

 In 2009 Electric Locomotives Repair Works (Zakłady Naprawcze Lokomotyw Elektrycznych – ZNLE) of Gliwice completed the prototype of the first brand-new Polish electric locomotive of indigenous design in almost twenty years.
-Designated E6ACT and known under commercial name ‘Dragon’, it was ordered by several operators, fifteen examples being completed until late 2017.
-Further orders are expected.
+Designated E6ACT and known under commercial name ‘Dragon’, it was ordered by several operators, 32 examples being completed until late 2019.
+Further orders have been placed.
 Six-axle ‘Dragon’, with its maximum speed of 120 km/h, is intended mainly for heavy freight traffic and offers a modern replacement for obsolescent classes ET41 and ET42.
 In 2010 ZNLE Gliwice began first studies concerning a four-axle locomotive of similar rating, to be built in both universal (drafts up to 3 200 tonnes, 160 km/h) and passenger (200 km/h) variants.
 It was intended to build DC (3 kV), AC (15 kV 16 2/3 Hz and 25 kV 50 Hz) and multi-system versions, so that entire family would include six types: single-system DC E4DCU/DCP (universal/passenger), dual-system AC E4ACU/ACP and multi-system E4MSU/MSP.
 Commercial name ‘Elephant’ was changed to ‘Griffin’ in 2011.
-Later a diesel-powered variant, designated D4MSU, was also proposed, but still (November 2018) has not progressed beyond the project stage.
+Later a diesel-powered variant, designated D4MSU, was also proposed, but still (January 2020 has not progressed beyond the project stage.

 First E4MSU was outshopped in October 2011 and shown for the first time at the InnoTrans Fair in Berlin in September 2012.
 It was the first multi-system electric locomotive built in Poland.
 In 2013 it underwent extensive tests at experimental railway establishments in Żmigród and Velim (Czech Republic).
 It was also briefly tested by PKP Cargo.
 It was planned to complete the first E4MSP in 2013, but this did not see fruition.
 Prototype E4MSU-001 was also tested by several private operators (Ecco Rail, Pol-Miedź Trans, CTL Logistics and Kolprem).
 Second presentation took place at the TRAKO 2013 Fair in Gdańsk in September 2013: the locomotive was sporting Newag livery, as in the meantime ZNLE Gliwice became Newag subsidiary.
 It still remains the manufacturer’s property.
 In December 2015 Lotos Kolej announced that they would lease five E4DCUd locomotives, to be delivered until June 2017.
 Lower-case ‘d’ in the designation indicates that this type is fitted with auxiliary 515 hp diesel engine.
 It was initially planned to build these locomotives at the Gliwice plant, but later production was transferred to Nowy Sącz (Newag headquarters), which caused some delay.
 The order was completed in late 2017; E4DCUd-002 was shown at the Trako 2017 in Gdańsk.
 However, Lotos Kolej cancelled their order and Newag purchased all five locomotives back from the leasing company.
-Three were later leased to Orlen KolTrans.
-In February 2018 PKP InterCity announced that they would purchase twenty ‘Griffins’ in the passenger version.
-First two were in fact the remaining ones from the initial batch of five, E4DCUd-004 and E4DCUd-005; they were delivered in March 2018.
+Three were later leased to Orlen KolTrans and two (E4DCUd-004 and E4DCUd-005) in March 2018 to PKP InterCity; they retained their original service numbers and remain the property of Newag.
+In February 2018 PKP InterCity announced that they would purchase twenty E4DCUs, with an option for further ten.
+They are designated EU160; this untypical designation indicates its maximum speed.
+Until January 2020 PKP InterCity took delivery of seven examples and production continues.

 In May 2014 an agreement was signed between Newag and Ɖuro Ɖaković Specijalna Vozila of Slavonski Brod, Croatia, concerning co-operation in design, production and marketing of electric locomotives.
 On its basis ‘Griffin’, in the multi-system version, is to be built in Croatia.
-Until today (November 2018) production has not yet started.
+However, until today (January 2020) production has not started.